-7:45pm PT by Kate Stanhope, Lesley Goldberg, Michael O'Connell
+7:45pm PT by Kate Stanhope, Lesley Goldberg, Mikey O'Connell

 'Gotham' and 'Last Man on Earth' Renewed at Fox

 Fox is bringing back two more series for the 2017-18 season.

 Gotham and The Last Man on Earth have both been renewed at the network for their fourth seasons, The Hollywood Reporter has learned.